-- a.
-All Category 1 spills shall be reported to the OCHCA and the Santa Ana Regional Board within 2 hours of becoming aware of such discharge and to OES if equal to or greater than 1000 gallons.
+a.
+All Category 1 spills shall be reported to the OCHCA and the Santa Ana

+Regional Board within 2 hours of becoming aware of such discharge and to OES if equal to or greater than 1000 gallons.
 In addition, a certification is to be submitted to the Santa Ana Regional Board within 24 hours that OES and OCHCA have been notified of the spill.
-The phone call placed to the Regional Board within the 2 hour period noted above along with the draft spill report submitted in V.1.c above to the CIWQS system will satisfy this requirement. - b.
+The phone call placed to the Regional Board within the 2 hour period noted above along with the draft spill report submitted in V.1.c above to the CIWQS system will satisfy this requirement.

+- b.
 A draft report of all Category 1 spills shall be submitted to the State's online CIWQS system within 3 business days and a copy of the City of Orange completed Spill Report shall be submitted to the RWQCB. - c.
 A completed spill report certified by the LRO shall be submitted on the State's online CIWQS system within 15 calendar days. - d.
-All Category 2, 3 and Private Lateral Sewage Discharges (PLSD) shall be input into CIWQS within 30 days after the end of the calendar month in which the spill occurs.

-- e.
-Before the end of the thirty (30) day period, from the end of the previous month, the Category 2, 3 and/or PLSD SSO report in CIWQS shall be reviewed by the LRO. - f.
+All Category 2 and 3 SSO reports shall be input into CIWQS within 30 days after the end of the calendar month in which the spill occurs. - e.
+Before the end of the thirty (30) day period, from the end of the previous month, the Category 2 and 3 SSO reports in CIWQS shall be reviewed by the LRO. - f.
 The LRO will review the Category 2 and 3 spills reports and will certify and electronically submit the report to the State on the online CIWQS database.